1. Design based on theoretical framework

 3. Ecological validity and functional transfer

-Impact on various populations
+Impact on diverse populations

 Childhood and neurodevelopmental disorders